 So to be designed for business, means that your site is set up to show information, lead the customer towards a conclusion about how good your product or services, and make it clear for them how they can take the next step in dealing with you.
 But in addition to what the customer sees at the front end of your site, it is vitally important that your site is good backend design, to make it easy for you to use the site.

 You should be able to easily log into your site.
 This includes easily doing a password reset if you forget your site.
 And once in, you should be able to easily look up keywords that match the topic you will be writing about, make sure you get them in all places they need to be, in your headings in your main text.
 You also need to be able to insert pictures and videos in if you wish, and publish your site so that it becomes visible to everyone on the web.

 So you need good design for yourself as well as for the customer.
 If you have a poorly designed website that does not allow you to post new articles almost as easily as you would log into Gmail and send an email to a friend, you will be deterred from getting more content into your site, and your website will not so easily get found by people, nor will it be a great source of information for potential customers.

 In addition to yourself, you need to be able to easily create accounts for your colleagues and/or employees to log into your website and help you to add content to it.
 Ideally, you should have different levels of logins so that for example, some people can write new articles for your website, but when they are finished with their work, instead of having it go live immediately, an editor (such as yourself) can review the content, and make sure is fit for publishing, before them hitting the pushbutton themselves.

 Having features such above will make a massive difference for your business, as you are able to use other people to help get the content generated, without having to worry that anything unwanted will be able to turn up on your site, without you knowing about it.

 Ask your web designer:

-- Will my website be easy to log into?
+5. Will website be easy to log into?